Frequently Asked Questions

 How can I pay?

-You can pay via the Stripe buttons op the subscription page, or by bank transfer.
+You can pay via the Stripe buttons on the subscription page, or by bank transfer.

 Is there a referral program?